gumaerc-testorg/6.041-spring-2006/content/pages/syllabus.md

 Homework Problems
 -----------------

 Homework problems will be handed out on Wednesdays and will be due at the **beginning of lecture** the following Wednesday (unless otherwise stated).
-Solutions are available in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Solutions are available in the {{% resource_link 9325de54-2d65-bf39-fdfd-628b4570d9ff "assignments" %}} section.
 There will be a total of 11 homework's collected, with problem set 12 not handed in.

 Since problem set solutions are available immediately after they are due, **we cannot accept any late problem sets**.
 In light of this strict policy we do allow everyone to miss one problem set for any reason.
 Thus your final problem set grade will be the average of your best 10 problem set grades (i.e. best 10 out of 11).
 Students who submit a note from the MIT Medical Department or other appropriate offices, will also be excused from additional problem sets.
 In such cases, all additional excused problem set grades will simply be dropped from the final average.
 Contact the EECS Administrator or the EECS undergrad office to find out more details on obtaining medical and/or personal notes.
 Also note that the first missed problem set is used as the **one time free drop**, regardless of the reason.
 Please see the head TA if you have further questions regarding this policy.